DellGEOS/HybridJumpstart/modules/module_2/3_Integrate_Azure.md

 To complete registration, you have 2 options - you can use **Windows Admin Center**, or you can use **PowerShell**.

 ### Option 1 - Register using PowerShell
-We're going to perform the registration from the **HybridWorkshop-DC** machine, which we've been using with Windows Admin Center.
+We're going to perform the registration from the **HybridWorkshop-DC** machine.

 1. On **HybridWorkshop-DC**, open **PowerShell as administrator**
 2. Run the following PowerShell command to download the required Azure Stack HCI PowerShell module and dependencies: